StackToolbox/aws-sam-webpack-plugin/README.md

 ```
 **src/{function}**

-Create a `src` folder with one subdirectory for each function and your handler code inside that folder.
+Create a `src` folder with one sub-folder for each function and place your handler code inside that folder.

 **template.yaml**

-Create a `template.yaml` in the project root.
-Put the functions folder (i.e. `src/{folder}`) as the `CodeUri`.
+Create a `template.yaml` in the project root with your `webpack.config.js`.
+For the `CodeUri` use the functions folder (i.e. `src/{folder}`).
 Example:

 ```yaml
   MyFunction: